nagvbt/nagvbt.github.io/blog/2010-10-03-fill-the-client-area-bitmap.md

 ---
-title: "MFC: Fill the Client area with a bitmap"
-date: "2010-10-03"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["MFC"]
-  - "MFC"

 ---

+# MFC: Fill the Client area with a bitmap

 In MFC to fill the client area with a bitmap use the following code.